Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport: Phase-Matching Cavity Resonances and Cloaking Effects

 Equation~\eqref{eq: WavenumberQ} determines which internal solutions are propagating or evanescent and therefore underpins the classification of transport regimes.
 In the following, we restrict to normal incidence ($k_y=0$), although the mode structure extends straightforwardly to finite transverse momentum~\cite{Van2016Transport}.

 Figure~\ref{fig:2}a) shows the superposed band structures of the unperturbed $N$ region (blue) and the barrier $S$ region (red).
 For a given incident energy $E$, an incoming wave with longitudinal wavenumber $k^{\pm}$ couples at the interfaces to internal solutions with wavenumbers $q_{1,2}^{\pm}$, where the lower index labels the band.
 Distinct transport regimes arise depending on which of these internal solutions are propagating and, crucially, which are coupled to the incident channel.
+The five transport regimes and the corresponding propagating and evanescent character of the modes at normal incidence are summarized in Table~\ref{tab:modes}.

-For incidence in region~I (orange in Fig.~\ref{fig:2}a)), electrons outside the barrier connect to hole-like solutions inside the barrier.
-In the incident region, only the $k^{+}$ mode is propagating, since $k^{-}$ is evanescent.
+As summarized in Table~\ref{tab:modes}, for incidence in region~I (orange in Fig.~\ref{fig:2}a)), electrons outside the barrier connect to hole-like solutions inside the barrier.
+In the incident region, only the $k^{+}$ mode is propagating, since $k^{-}$ is evanescent (see also Table~\ref{tab:modes}).
 In this regime, $E<V_0\pm\gamma_1$, and the positive solutions of Eq.~\eqref{eq: WavenumberQ} reduce to $q_1^{\pm}=\sqrt{(V_0-E)(V_0-E\pm\gamma_1)}$, so that both $q_1^{-}$ and $q_1^{+}$ are real.
-Although both internal modes are propagating, it is known that the $q_1^{+}$ mode is decoupled (or cloaked) from the incident $k^{+}$ state~\cite{Gu2011Chirality,Huang2025Evanescent}.
-This can be verified explicitly by evaluating the transmission (Appendix~\ref{App: CSingle}), which yields
+Although both internal modes are propagating, the $q_1^{+}$ mode is decoupled (or cloaked) from the incident $k^{+}$ state~\cite{Gu2011Chirality,Huang2025Evanescent}.
+We can verified this explicitly by evaluating the transmission (see App.~\ref{App: CSingle}), which yields

 with the mismatch parameter